What is Plantar Fasciitis? And What Causes This Heel Pain?

 People often describe a lot of pain on the bottom of the heel after waking up in the morning or after resting and getting up from sitting down.
 People also relate having pain in their feet after standing for more than a couple hours when they have plantar fasciitis.

 Not enough support is another reason someone can develop plantar fasciitis or heel pain.
 If you are wearing flat or unsupportive shoes, you may develop plantar fasciitis while straining your foot just walking.
 This is the reason we speak so highily of good shoes and support to help improve and prevent plantar fasciitis.
+If you are experiencing heel pain and live in Leesburg or near The Villages, we have a new office in Leesburg and would be more than happy to help your heel feel better!

 What is a Bone Spur?